 What the Study Shows

 Moore said delaying when teens can begin to drive also delays driving experience and the benefits of driving independently.
-His study finds no evidence that the restriction in Australia delays the development of driving skills because it targets a specific driving behavior.
+His study finds no evidence that the restriction in Australia delays driving skills development because it targets a specific driving behavior.

-The ban also seemed to have a significant effect on driving behavior, unlike other restrictions.
+Unlike other restrictions, the ban also seemed to affect driving behavior significantly.
 Researchers found a reduction in nighttime multi-passenger crashes in the second and third years of driving.
-They saw no differences beyond the third year probably because, they say, by then teens have become much safer drivers.
+They saw no differences beyond the third year, probably because, they say, by then, teens have become much safer drivers.

-This study is significant because it shows the type of changes in the law that could lead to changes in driving behavior in the long term.
+This study is significant because it shows the type of changes in the law that could lead to long-term driving behavior changes.
 Other changes such as speed-monitoring campaigns don’t tend to have that effect because the crashes return once the enforcement period has ended.

 Keeping Teen Drivers Safe

-Our car accident lawyers are aware of the dangers teen drivers face, particularly because of poor judgment and lack of experience.
+Our car accident lawyers know the dangers teen drivers face, particularly because of poor judgment and lack of experience.
 There are several steps that parents can take to keep their teens safe behind the wheel.

 Make sure you talk to your teen early and often about staying away from reckless behavior including speeding, drinking, and distracted driving.
 Model good behavior including not talking on the phone or texting while driving.
 Make a parent-teen driving agreement that sets family rules for teen drivers.
 Teens getting ready to drive should enroll in a driver education program, which teaches safety skills and how to avoid distracted driving.